-1. Projects will be scored in each area based on a pass/fail scoring.
-The scoring is as follows for each category:

-0 - project does not adequately meet criteria

-1 - project partially meets criteria

-2 - project adequately meets criteria

-2. For the leveraging category, the percent leveraging identified will be converted into a numeric score.
+- 1. Projects will be scored in each area based on a pass/fail scoring.
+The scoring is as follows for each category: - 0 project does not adequately meet criteria - 0.5 project marginally meets criteria - 1 project partially meets criteria - 1.5 project more than partially meets criteria - 2 project adequately meets criteria - 2.
+For the leveraging category, the percent leveraging identified will be converted into a numeric score.
 For example if a project shows 80% leveraging, they will receive a leveraging score of .8.
-If a project shows 150% leveraging, they will receive a leveraging score of 1.5, etc.

-3. In order to calculate the project total, the criteria score will be multiplied by the criteria weight.
+If a project shows 150% leveraging, they will receive a leveraging score of 1.5, etc. - 3.
+In order to calculate the project total, the criteria score will be multiplied by the criteria weight.